|Discipline||Name||Details||Membership Required?||Read more|

 However, as of 2015, Equity and ACTRA have introduced what they call “appropriate engagement terms”, which means that each organization can grant permits to non-members at their discretion.
 This reciprocal agreement usually does not apply to the any of the above policies, but should you find yourself in a position where you have an ACTRA member (but not an Equity member) who you want as part of your small-scale production, you will need to make sure Equity won’t be charging them a permit.

-Canadian Actors Equity Assocation (CAEA) is a national association representing just over 6,000 artists working in theatre, opera and dance across the country.
+Canadian Actors' Equity Assocation (CAEA or Equity) is a national association representing just over 6,000 artists working in theatre, opera and dance across the country.
 CAEA’s membership includes performers, directors, choreographers, fight directors and stage managers.
 It was founded in 1976, when it became independent from its American counterpart the New York-based Actors Equity Association (AEA).